Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Experimental Analysis

-Overall, the above results show the superior performance of the MIAE and MIAEFS models over other models.
-The results of MIAE and MIAEFS are significantly greater than the representation learning models, e.g., AE, VAE, $\beta$-VAE, FAE, SAE, and VQ-VAE.
-In addition, MIAE and MIAEFS achieve the best results compared to traditional dimensionality reduction models, e.g., PCA, ICA, IPCA, and UMAP.
-Moreover, the results of MIAE and MIAEFS combined with the RF classifier are better than those of typical classifier models, e.g., LR, SVM, DT, and RF.
-The results of MIAE and MIAEFS are better than those methods using unsupervised learning for multiple inputs with different dimensions.
-Finally, MIAEFS reports better results in comparison with FS models, i.e., FAE-FS and AEFS.
-Therefore, MIAE and MIAEFS can effectively support IDSs to enhance the $\emph{Accuracy}$ and $\emph{Fscore}$ and decrease the $\emph{FAR}$ and $\emph{MDR}$ in detecting malicious attacks.
+Overall, the results demonstrate the superior performance of the MIAE and MIAF models compared to other benchmarks.
+MIAE and MIAF significantly outperform representation learning models such as AE, VAE, $\beta$-VAE, FAE, SAE, and VQ-VAE.
+They also achieve the best results against traditional dimensionality reduction models like PCA, ICA, IPCA, and UMAP.
+Additionally, MIAE and MIAF, when combined with the RF classifier, outperform typical classifiers such as LR, SVM, DT, and RF.
+Their performance exceeds that of unsupervised learning methods for multiple inputs from different distributions.
+Finally, MIAF outperforms FS models like FAE-FS and AEFS.
+Thus, MIAE and MIAF effectively support IDSs, enhancing $\emph{Accuracy}$ and $\emph{Fscore}$ while reducing $\emph{FAR}$ and $\emph{MDR}$ in detecting malicious attacks.